Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     19. Not wearing it correctly
     20. Patches
 - Abilities
+    - Choose whether to roll for abilities, or pick a standard array.
+        - Note: the standard arrays give a total of +2, whereas rolling gives +2.56 on average
+        - Balanced array: +1 / +1 / ±0 / ±0
+        - Spicy array: +2 / +1 / ±0 / -1
-    - Roll 4d6, drop lowest, and use the table to generate each ability
+        - Random array: Roll 4d6, drop lowest, and use the table to generate an array
             - 1-4: -3
             - 5-6: -2
             - 7-8: -1
             - 9-12: ±0
             - 13-14: +1
             - 15-16: +2
             - 17-20: +3
-- Flexes, d2 per day
+    - Assign those four numbers as you like to Moves, Smarts, Muscles, and Guts
+- Hit Points (HP)
+    - Begin with Guts + d8
+    - Worst case 1HP, never less
+- Flexes
-    - Deal mamximum damage with one attack
+    - Begin with Smarts + d2
-    - Reroll a dice roll (yours or someone else's)
-    - Lower damage dealt to you by d6
-    - Neutralise a crit or fumble
-    - -4DR on one test
+    - Worst case 2 flexes, never less

 ## Rules